New York Spine Institute Spine Services

 The spine is a complex collection of bones, cartilage and nerves.
 Three natural curves create an S shape, which helps absorb shock and protect it from injury.
 The spine also comprises 33 vertebrae, intervertebral discs, facet joints, spinal nerves and soft tissues, allowing the body to stand upright and move freely.

-herniated disc is damage or an injury to the spinal column.
-There is a round cushion between each vertebra known as the spinal discs, which serve as a buffer.
-These discs prevent the vertebrae from grinding against one another when you move.
+A herniated disc is damage or an injury to the spinal column.
+Round cushions between each vertebra are known as spinal discs, which serve as a buffer and prevent the vertebrae from grinding against one another when you move.
 A herniated disc happens when one of these discs experiences a tear, damage or leak.
-Other names for a herniated disc include bulging disc, protruding disc, slipped disc, pinched nerve or a ruptured disc.
+For this reason, other names for a herniated disc include bulging disc, protruding disc, slipped disc, pinched nerve or ruptured disc.

 These terms indicate damage or injury to the spinal disc, causing back or neck pain.
 A herniated disc can cause two types of pain — disc-related pain or a pinched nerve.
 The spinal disc itself may be causing discomfort or pain if it causes spinal instability, known as degenerative disc disease.